Cashmere wool: Sources

-Historically, fine-haired Cashmere goats have been called Capra hircus laniger, as if they were a subspecies of the domestic goat Capra hircus.
+Historically, in the Western scientific community, fine-haired Cashmere goats have been called Capra hircus, as if they were a subspecies of the domestic goat Capra hircus.
 However, they are now more commonly considered part of the domestic goat subspecies Capra aegagrus hircus or the alternate version Hircus Blythi Goat.
 Cashmere goats produce a double fleece that consists of a fine, soft undercoat or underdown of hair mingled with a straighter and much coarser outer coating of hair called guard hair.
+This undercoat is grown in the winter as a way to keep the goat warm in colder months.
 For the fine underdown to be sold and processed further, it must be de-haired.
 De-hairing is a mechanical process that separates the coarse hairs from the fine hair.
 After de-hairing, the resulting cashmere is ready to be dyed and converted into textile yarn, fabrics and garments.
+De-hairing is made slightly easier by removing the undercoat by hand, rather than shaving the entire coat.
+This process takes much longer to remove the cashmere, but produces a much finer, higher quality fiber.

 Gathering

 Cashmere wool is collected during the spring moulting season when the goats naturally shed their winter coat.
 In the Northern Hemisphere, the goats moult as early as March and as late as May.

 In some regions, the mixed mass of down and coarse hair is removed by hand with a coarse comb that pulls tufts of fiber from the animal as the comb is raked through the fleece.
-The collected fiber then has a higher yield of pure cashmere after the fiber has been washed and dehaired than produced by shearing.
+Fiber collected by this method has a higher yield of pure cashmere, after it has been washed and dehaired, than does fiber produced by shearing.
 The long, coarse guard hair is then typically clipped from the animal and is often used for brushes, interfacings and other non-apparel uses.
 Animals in Iran, Afghanistan, New Zealand, and Australia are typically shorn of their fleece, resulting in a higher coarse hair content and lower pure cashmere yield.
-In America, the most popular method is combing.
+In the United States, the most popular method is combing.
 The process takes up to two weeks, but with a trained eye for when the fiber is releasing, it is possible to comb the fibers out in about a week.
-The term "baby cashmere" is used for fibres harvested from younger goats, and has a reputation of being softer.
+The term "baby cashmere" is used for fibers harvested from younger goats, and is reputed to be softer.